TRIP-Lab/itinerum-tripkit/docs/usage/quickstart.rst

     itinerum = Itinerum(config=tripkit_config)
     itinerum.setup()

-When the data has been loaded to the cache database, each surveyed user's data is available as a list of :py:class:`tripkit.models.User` objects:
+After data has been loaded to the database, survey users can be loaded as a list of :py:class:`tripkit.models.User` objects:

 .. code-block:: python